1960 United States presidential election in Massachusetts: Counties that flipped from Republican to Democratic

+Analysis

-Kennedy put in an historically strong performance in the state's capital and largest city, Boston, home to many Catholics of Irish and Italian immigrant heritage.
-In Suffolk County, where Boston is located, Kennedy won a landslide with 74.4% of the vote to Nixon’s 25%, the first time in history that a presidential candidate had received more than 70% of the vote in the county.
+Kennedy put in a historically strong performance in the state's capital and largest city, Boston, home to many Catholics of Irish and Italian immigrant heritage.
+In Suffolk County, where Boston is located, Kennedy won a landslide with 74.4% of the vote to Nixon's 25%, the first time in history that a presidential candidate had received more than 70% of the vote in the county.
 Kennedy was also the first Democrat to carry Norfolk County since Martin van Buren in 1836.

 The decisive Democratic win in 1960 would foreshadow the political direction Massachusetts would take in the years to come, as it would become one of the most Democratic states in the nation in the elections that followed.
 In 1964 and 1968, Democratic nominees Lyndon Johnson and Hubert Humphrey (respectively) would even outperform Kennedy, and in 1972 it would be the only state in the nation to vote for Democrat George McGovern, ultimately making it the only state that Richard Nixon never won in any of his three presidential campaigns.

 The 1960 election was also the last time a candidate who declared Massachusetts as his home state won the presidency regardless of his performance in the state.
 The next three presidential nominees whose home state was Massachusetts, Michael Dukakis, John Kerry, and Mitt Romney, all lost their respective presidential bids.

-Despite Kennedy's win, this is the last time that the towns of Amherst, Aquinnah, Belchertown, Stockbridge, and Wendell voted Republican as of 2021.